timvisee/ffsend/README.md

 [![Build status on Travis CI][travis-master-badge]][travis-link]

 # ffsend [WIP]
-> Securely and easily share files from the command line.
+> Easily and securely share files from the command line.
 > A fully featured [Firefox Send][send] client.

-Securely and easily share files and directories from the command line through a safe, private and encrypted link using a single simple command.
+Easily and securely share files and directories from the command line through a safe, private and encrypted link using a single simple command.
 Files are shared using the [Send][send] service and may be up to 2GB.
 Others are able to download these files with this tool, or through